fyfirman/eko-docs/src/content/docs/getting-started/configuration.md

 ## Web Environment

-In a web environment, be careful not to expose the apiKey in the frontend.
+In a web environment, be careful not to expose the API Key in the frontend.
 Please proxy and forward requests through server-side interfaces, and authenticate users through the interfaces.

 ```typescript
 import { Eko, ClaudeProvider } from "@eko-ai/eko";